Decoding 67/8 as a Decimal: A practical guide

 Method 2: Using Decimal Equivalents of Fractions

 Another approach involves recognizing common fraction-decimal equivalents.
 While this method isn't always practical for every fraction, it can be helpful for simple fractions.
-For instance, we know that 1/8 = 0.125.
-Since 67/8 can be broken down as 64/8 + 3/8, we can use this approach:
+To give you an idea, we know that 1/8 = 0.125.

 - 64/8 = 8 (This is easy to calculate mentally)